Young Artist Competition

-The Senior Division now has two separate categories: STRING (violin, viola, cello, and bass) and WINDS AND PERCUSSION (woodwind, brass, and percussion).
-The Junior Division will continue to have only one category: INSTRUMENTAL (to include all string, woodwind, brass, and percussion instruments).
+Both division now have two separate categories: STRING (violin, viola, cello, and bass) and WINDS AND PERCUSSION (woodwind, brass, and percussion).
 There is no piano category in either division.
 Only one application per individual is permitted; multiple applications on different instruments will not be accepted.

-Three professional judges will select a Junior Division Instrumental winner, a Senior Division String winner, and a Senior Division Wind/Percussion winner.
+Three professional judges will select a Junior Division String winner, a Junior Division Wind/Percussion winner, a Senior Division String winner, and a Senior Division Wind/Percussion winner.
 Judges may elect not to choose a winner in any or all categories.

 Audition judges will write critiques, name Winners and Alternates, and award Honorable Mentions.
-Winners of the competition will be selected on January 12 and 13, 2013, and will perform with the Columbia Orchestra on Saturday, June 1, 2013, in the Jim Rouse Theatre.
-Winners will be announced at the completion of auditions and posted online by January 15, 2013; only winners and alternates will be notified by phone.
+Winners of the competition will be selected on January 11 and 12, 2014, and will perform with the Columbia Orchestra on Saturday, March 15, 2014; Sunday, March 16, 2014; OR Saturday, May 31, 2014 at the discretion of the Music Director.
+Winners will be announced at the completion of auditions and posted online by January 15, 2014; only winners and alternates will be notified by phone.
 Certificates of participation will be mailed to each participant.
 The decision of the judges is final and not subject to protest.
-All participants will receive two complimentary tickets to the Columbia Orchestra concert featuring the winners.
-The winners will each receive a nominal cash prize from the Shirley Mullinix Scholarship Fund, a complimentary portrait package valued at $300 from James Ferry Photography, and a $100 gift certificate from Gailes Violin Shop.
+All participants will receive two complimentary tickets to a Columbia Orchestra concert featuring one or more of the winners.
+The winners will each receive a nominal cash prize from the Shirley Mullinix Scholarship Fund, a complimentary portrait package valued at $300 from James Ferry Photography, and a gift certificate from Gailes’ Violin Shop.

 The teacher/parent assumes responsibility for communicating all information concerning the competition to his/her student/child, and will ensure that entry forms are accurately and completely filled out and mailed by the postmarked deadline.
-Entry forms must be postmarked by Monday, December 3, 2012.
+Entry forms must be postmarked by Monday, December 2, 2013.
 Late and/or incomplete entries will not be accepted.
-Please check this web page after December 28, 2012, for individual audition times.
+Please check the orchestra’s website after December 27, 2013, for individual audition times.
 Teachers/parents must supply copies of all information received to their students/children and accompanists.

 Entrant’s total performance may include one movement of any standard concerto, a single-movement work, or one, two, or three movements of not more than fifteen (15) minutes total performance from a suite, divertimento, or concertino.
 There is no required repertoire list; teachers should provide guidance in selecting level-appropriate literature for the student.